wlsf82/cv/README.md

 ## Professional experience

-### Online teacher and founder at [Talking About Testing school](https://talkingabouttesting.coursify.me) (2018 - current job)
+### Online teacher and founder at [Talking About Testing school](https://www.udemy.com/user/walmyr/) (2018 - current job)

 In 2018, I started an online school called Talking About Testing, and for three years, I worked on it as a side-project.
 The school is focused on teaching all about testing automation.

-The school already has eight courses in Portuguese and seven courses in English (the courses in English are available on [Udemy](https://www.udemy.com/user/walmyr/).)
+The school already has eight courses in Portuguese and seven courses in English.

 Summing up the number of students on both platforms, I already have more than 5K students.